dayofai/dayof/context/frontend/product-panel/product-panel-spec-working.md

 This document specifies the **Product Panel Contract v0.3**—a JSON payload contract between the server-side pricing/availability engine and the client-side purchase panel UI.

 **Core Principle**: The panel is **presentational only**.
-The server provides all authoritative state decisions (timing, availability, access, pricing, clamps).
+The server provides all authoritative state decisions (timing, availability, gating, pricing, clamps).
 The client uses Jotai derived atoms to map these orthogonal server decisions into UI presentation states—no business logic, no schedule math, no price computation.

 ---